 The most obvious reason is that you’re still registered on the Bedrock beta channel, not RTX.
 Make sure you’ve joined the RTX beta in the Xbox Insider Hub app.

-If you’ve verified that you’re registered for the correct beta test, and the update still doesn’t appear, it’s because Microsoft servers are overloaded.
+Microsoft servers are overloaded if you’ve verified that you’re registered for the correct beta test, and the update still doesn’t appear.

 They can be overwhelmed by beta download requests.
 Be patient and wait for the decline in the number of people who want to download Minecraft with RTX support.